Catherine the Great: Marriage and succession

 Sophie recalled in her memoirs that as soon as she arrived in Russia, she fell ill with a pleuritis that almost killed her.
 She credited her survival to frequent bloodletting; in a single day, she received four phlebotomies.
 Her mother's opposition to this practice brought her the Empress's disfavour.
 When Sophie's situation looked desperate, her mother wanted her confessed by a Lutheran pastor.
 Awaking from her delirium, however, Sophie said, "I don't want any Lutheran; I want my Orthodox father [clergyman]".
 This increased her popularity with the Empress and her court as a whole.
 Elizabeth doted on Sophie and their relationship grew stronger after this.

 Sophie's father, a devout German Lutheran, opposed his daughter's conversion to Eastern Orthodoxy.
 Despite his objections, on 28 June 1744, the Russian Orthodox Church received Sophie as a member.
 It was then that she took the baptismal name Catherine (Yekaterina or Ekaterina) and the (artificial) patronymic Алексеевна (Alekseyevna, daughter of Aleksey), so that she was in all respects the namesake of Catherine I, the mother of Elizabeth and the grandmother of Peter III.
-The following year, on 21 August 1745, the long-planned dynastic marriage between Catherine and Peter finally took place in the Cathedral of Our Lady of Kazan, St Petersburg.
+The following year, on 21 August 1745, the long-planned dynastic marriage between Catherine and Peter finally took place in the Cathedral of Our Lady of Kazan, Saint Petersburg.
 Catherine had recently turned 16.
 Her father did not travel to Russia for the wedding.

 The bridegroom, then known as Peter von Holstein-Gottorp, had become Duke of Holstein-Gottorp (located in the north-west of present-day Germany near the border with Denmark) in 1739.
 The newlyweds settled in the palace of Oranienbaum, which remained the residence of the "young court" for many years.
 From there, they governed the small duchy to obtain experience to govern Russia.

 In all other aspects, the marriage proved unsuccessful; it remained unconsummated for years due to Peter III's mental immaturity.
 After Peter took a mistress, Catherine became involved with other prominent court figures.
 She soon became popular with several powerful political groups that opposed her husband.
 Unhappy with her marriage, Catherine became an avid reader of books, mostly in French.
 She disparaged her husband for his devotion to reading on the one hand "Lutheran prayer-books, the other the history of and trial of some highway robbers who had been hanged or broken on the wheel".